Daniel F. Walsh: Bishop of Santa Rosa

-On April 11, 2000, John Paul II appointed Walsh as the fifth bishop of the Diocese of Santa Rosa.
+On April 11, 2000, John Paul II appointed Walsh as the fifth bishop of Santa Rosa.
 He was installed on May 22, 2000.

-In August 2006, the Sonoma County, California, Sheriff's Office recommended criminal charges be filed against Walsh for not reporting multiple child molestations by Francisco Ochoa.
-Ochoa was a priest in the Diocese of Santa Rosa who had confessed sexual abuse crimes to Walsh.
-Walsh immediately suspended Ochoa but failed to report these crimes to police during the five-day time period mandated by law.
+In August 2006, the Sonoma County, California, Sheriff's Office recommended criminal charges be filed against Walsh for not reporting multiple child molestations by Reverend Francisco Ochoa.
+Ochoa had confessed sexual abuse crimes to Walsh, who immediately suspended him from ministry.
+However, Walsh failed to report these crimes to police during the five-day time period mandated by law.
 This delay enabled Ochoa to flee to Mexico to avoid prosecution.
 The Sonoma County District Attorney's Office eventually approved a plea agreement for Walsh, which called for four months of counseling in lieu of prosecution.
 Had the plea agreement not been reached, it would have been the first civil prosecution of an American bishop in concealing sex crimes.
-On September 14, 2007, the diocese settled a lawsuit by ten individuals who alleged they had been sexually abused by Ochoa.
+In September 2007, the diocese settled a lawsuit by ten individuals who alleged they had been sexually abused by Ochoa.
 The diocese paid them a $5 million settlement, including $20,000 donated by Walsh himself.

 Within the United States Conference of Catholic Bishops, Walsh chaired the Committee on World Missions, and sat on the Committee on Evangelization and Catechesis.
-On January 24, 2011, Bishop Robert F. Vasa from the Diocese of Baker was appointed as coadjutor bishop for the Diocese of Santa Rosa.
+On January 24, 2011, Pope Benedict XVI appointed Bishop Robert F. Vasa from the Diocese of Baker as coadjutor bishop of Santa Rosa to assist Walsh.

+Retirement

-On June 30, 2011, Pope Benedict XVI accepted Walsh's resignation as bishop of the Diocese of Santa Rosa and Vasa became his successor.
+On June 30, 2011, Benedict XVI accepted Walsh's resignation as bishop of Santa Rosa and Vasa became his successor.
+As of 2023, Walsh was residing at St. Anne's Home, a senior citizen facility operated by the Little Sisters of the Poor in San Francisco.